wangrx33/PsychBench/README.md

 # PsychBench
+Data from three clinical center can be found from /data.

-Data will be released soon...
+All data will be released progressively.

 ## ℹ️ How to evaluate your LLM